rncwind/whydoesntmycodework/posts/howitsmade.md

 templates into native code and serves them out of memory.
 This is awesome, however, the templating language itself leaves a lot to be desired.

-All of your template has to be annotated with types, which is just a bit gross, and the templates end up looking like a lovecraftian mix of rust and html, as an example.
+All of your templates have to be annotated with types, which is just a bit gross, and the templates end up looking like a lovecraftian mix of Rust and HTML, as an example.

 ```html